Arta, Greece: Education

 Arta has several university departments belonging to the university of Ioannina.

 Transportation

 Arta is located NNW of Antirrio, Messolongi and Agrinio, NE of Preveza, SSE of Ioannina and nearly SW of Trikala.

 Regular bus lines connect Arta with all the bigger Greek cities.
 A bus to Athens departs several times a day, and the trip takes about 5 hours.

-The city is linked with the GR-5 (Antirrio–Ioannina) and the GR-30 which links with Peta and Trikala.
+The city is linked with the EO5 national road (Antirrio–Ioannina) and the EO30 which links with Peta and Trikala.
 The Arachthos River flows to the west with its reservoir lying directly to the north.